Spider-Man: Far From Home has come and gone, and I can’t help but ponder Tony Stark’s legacy within the Marvel Cinematic Universe.

 So, what happens now that Tony is dead?
 Well, that’s the thing about legacies — they stay behind once you’re gone.
 Even without Tony Stark there to help carry the MCU, his name and influence will still be doing a lot of the heavy lifting.
 Those who knew him will remember him.
 Those who didn’t will still be inspired by him.

 Tony has made a lot of mistakes over the last 10 years, but he’s also done his best to face his demons, take responsibility, and make the world a better place.
-That’s the legacy he’s left behind, which means I am a very satisfied fan.
+That’s the legacy he’s left behind, and despite the fact that some characters will never see him as a hero, I know he always did the best he could.